-Also, the courses completed for the Core and Electives must come from at least three different departments/disciplines, and 18 of your 36 credits must be at the 300 level.
+Also, the courses completed for the Core and Electives must come from at least three different departments/disciplines, and 18 of your 36 credits must be at the 300 level or above.

 Finally, all students must submit to the LAS Advisor a paper written after the completion of 24 credit hours towards the major.
 The paper, written for a course completed for the major, should have at least 40% Latin American content, relate to the student's chosen core area of focus (either

 Humanities or Social Sciences), present an analytical argument based on data or texts, and be at least 5 pages in length.
 The paper is only graded by the instructor of the course, but the student’s work helps LAS gauge how well students are meeting our preferred learning outcomes.